alice-doc/alice-analysis-tutorial/building/prereq-macos.md

 [aliBuild](https://pypi.python.org/pypi/alibuild/) and other Python dependencies are installed through it.

-In case you are using [Python from Anaconda](https://www.anaconda.com/) then you have `pip` already.
+In case you are using [Python from Anaconda](https://www.anaconda.com/) or Python from Homebrew then you have `pip` already.
 Check it by typing:

 ```bash
 type pip